svr-js/svrouter/README.md

  - _path_ - the route path, for which the route applies.
 The route paths are process via the [`path-to-regexp` library](https://www.npmjs.com/package/path-to-regexp) (_String_)
  - _callback_ - the SVR.JS mod callback applied for the route (_Function_)

+Returns: the SVRouter router (so that you can chain the methods for adding routes or pass-throughs)

 The function adds a route to the SVRouter router.

 If the _method_ parameter is `"*"`, the route will apply to all the methods